OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 ++++++++++++++

 The File variable contains a reference to an input or output file on disk.
-It is more than simply a text string that contains a path and filename; it is actually a file object that can be passed into other functions expecting such an object.
-As such, it has functions to open it for writing, reading, etc.
+It is more than just a text string that contains a path and filename; it is a FileReference that can be passed into other functions expecting such an object.
+FileReferences have methods for copying the reference and opening the referenced file for reading.
+The available ‘flags’ are defined by FileMetadata, which supports arbitrary user metadata.

 .. testcode:: filevar_example